angeluray/angeluray/README.md

 </br>

 - 🔭 I’m currently building Frontend, Back-end, and Full-Stack deadline driven projects with Ruby, Ruby on Rails, React, Redux.js and more.
 I'm passionate about debugging, refactoring, Client-side, Server-side, and all that means facing challenges.
 Applying best practices while creating and maintaining projects of all sizes is my hobbie, that's why 🌱 I never stop learning, cause the code never stop teaching.
+-
+- 🤝 Open to collaborate, and bring all my commitment and attention to achieve any approach.

 - ⚡ Fun fact: I'm a keen Speaker, Photographer, Radio-host, and since I learned to code I am languages cotorro 🦜